 Scope

+The scope of this bylaw is to regulate the administration and outline the responsibilities for Equity Grants and the awarding of ALSA Scholarships within the meaning of the ALSA Constitution.

 Operating Provisions

 This bylaw is created under the power conferred upon the ALSA Executive under sections 59 and 85 of the Australian Law Students’ Association Constitution as promulgated at each ALSA Annual General Meeting.